The Case for Owning Your Critical Business Logic

 When You Should Own Your Software

 If renting makes sense for commodity functions, ownership earns its place for the systems that encode your competitive advantage and your customer relationships.
-These are the core operational systems where SaaS dependency becomes a genuine business risk.
+These are the core operational systems where relying on off-the-shelf software becomes a genuine business risk.

 Customer relationship management

-Not a generic CRM where you bend your process to fit Salesforce's data model, but a system that reflects how your business actually manages client relationships.
+Not a generic CRM where you bend your process to fit Salesforce or HubSpot's data model, but a system that reflects how your business actually manages client relationships.
 Your fields, your stages, your automation rules.
+A custom CRM built around your customer records gives you that control.

 Order and production management